alaa-mekibes/first-project-html-css/README.md

-# Seconde project: HTML & CSS
+# First project: HTML & CSS
 For this project, I used a template from [**graphberry**](https://www.graphberry.com/item/leon-psd-agency-template).
 ## Usage License
 I did not design this template, I simply transfromed the provided PSD file into functional webpage using HTML & CSS